analogdevicesinc/msdk/Examples/MAX32690/CAN/README.md

 ## Description

-This example demonstrates how to perform various CAN transactions, namely, sending a CAN 2.0 message, an RTR message, and/or a CAN FD message, as well as receiving a CAN message (any type).
+This example demonstrates how to perform various CAN transactions, specifically, sending a CAN 2.0 message and/or an RTR message, as well as receiving a CAN message (any type except CAN FD).
 These operations can be enbled and disabled with the macros at the top of main.c.
 And they can be performed using either blocking, non-blocking or DMA methods (also selectable with the macros defined at top of main.c.)

 Connect CAN signals on header JH8 to CAN bus.